SuperOfficeDocs/superoffice-docs/docs/en/request/learn/find.md

 title: Find a request
 description: In this how-to guide you will learn how to find requests in SuperOffice
 author: Bergfrid Dias
-so.date: 03.14.2023
+date: 03.14.2023
-keywords: request, search, find so.topic: howto so.audience: person so.audience.tooltip: SuperOffice Service
+keywords: request, search, find
+topic: howto
+audience: person
+audience_tooltip: SuperOffice Service
 language: en
 ---